Pregnancy And Gastric Sleeve Surgery: All You Need to Know

 Are There Risks Associated With Pregnancy after Gastric Sleeve Surgery?

 Some rare risks can occur during pregnancy after bariatric surgery.
-Because your OB/GYN may not fully understand the effects of gastric sleeve surgery related to pregnancy, it is advised that you confer with both your bariatric surgeon and your OB/GYN during the entire pregnancy.
+It is advisable that you consult with both your bariatric surgeon and your OB/GYN throughout the entire pregnancy because your OB/GYN may not have a complete understanding of the effects of gastric sleeve surgery on pregnancy.
 It is also important that you know signs that may indicate possible issues.
 Risks that are rare but have been reported include:

 • Abdominal adhesions after abdominal surgery resulting in scar-like tissue that can cause internal organs to stick together;